AbhishekSinghTech/DSA/README.md

 # Chapter 01: Introduction to Data Structures and Algorithms
 Data Structure is a way of collecting and organising data in such a way that we can perform operations on these data in an effective way.
 ## Why are Data Structures Important?
+1.Efficient Data Management
-1.Efficient Data Management: Store data in an organized manner.
+- Store data in an organized manner.
+2.Improve Performance
-2.Improve Performance: Accessing, searching, inserting or deleting elements become faster.
+- Accessing, searching, inserting or deleting elements become faster.
+3.Reduce Complexity
-3.Reduce Complexity: Code becomes simpler and easier to understand.
+- Code becomes simpler and easier to understand.
+4.Data Abstraction
-4.Data Abstraction: Hide the complexity of underlying implementation from users.
+- Hide the complexity of underlying implementation from users.

 ## Types of Data Structures
 1. Linear Data Structures (One Dimensional)